seed-run/homepage/_docs/adding-a-build-spec.md

 Seed also has a couple of build environment variables that you can use to customize your build process.
 These should not be confused with the [secret environment variables]({% link _docs/storing-secrets.md %}) that are defined in the console.

-- `$CI`: Always set to 'true'.
+- `$CI`: Always set to `true`.
 Represents the current environment is a CI environment.
 - `$SEED_STAGE_NAME`: The name of the stage that is being built.
 The stage names are exactly as shown in the console.
 - `$SEED_STAGE_BRANCH`: The name of the git branch the stage is auto-deployed from.
 If the stage is not auto-deployed, the value is not defined.
 - `$SEED_APP_NAME`: The app name.